flet-dev/website/docs/publish/web/dynamic-website/hosting/docker.md

 <your-password>
 ```

-**Run and Test Your Docker Container:**
+**Build your docker image from your flet project:**

-Create a container from your image and test it:
+Create an image from your flet project.

 ```bash
 docker build -t <project-name> .